johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2018-12-10-dotnet-imemorycache-getorcreatefortimespanasync/index.md

 Go on, ask me how I know.

 This is a simple, clear and helpful API which makes interacting with `IMemoryCache` even more lovely than it was.
-Peep it y'all.